Best Live Streaming Guide: How to stream games on Twitch

 The Pro Gamer

-The pro gamer knows his game like the back of his hand and convinces with his ingame skills.
-He can either give his viewers tips and help them to master content more easily, or he is part of the type challenger who wants to compete with his community or other players.
+The pro gamer knows his game like the back of his hand and shows it with his skills.
+He can either give his viewers tips and help them master the game, or be very competitive with his community and other players..
 Basically, you can say that the pro-gamer is kind of a travel guide, who shows his viewers the game and its contents.
 A very good example for this is Shroud.